lynnfaraday/aresmush.com/_root/tutorials/manage/upgrades.md

 > <i class="fa fa-info-circle"></i> **Tip:** The version's release notes will advise you if a restart is required.
 If so, follow the instructions in **Upgrade With a Restart** instead.

-1. Connect to the [server shell](/tutorials/install/server-shell) and change to the `aresmush` folder.
-2. Use git commands or the `bin/upgrade` script to commit any local changes and get the latest game code from GitHub.
-If you see any CONFLICT notices from the upgrade, see Resolving Conflicts below.
+1. Type `upgrade` to commit any local changes and get the latest game code from GitHub.
+If you see any CONFLICT notices from the upgrade, you'll need to edit the code on the server shell as explained in Resolving Conflicts below.
-3. Type `bin/migrate` to perform any necessary database migrations.
-4. Go back to the MU client window and type `load all` to reload the code and configuration.
+2. Type `load all`  to reload the code and configuration.
+3. Type `migrate` to run any database updates.
-5. Type `website/deploy` in-game to re-deploy the website.
+4. Type `website/deploy` to re-deploy the website.

 ## Upgrade With a Restart